English (ENGL) | Faculty of Arts

 Level: UG

-Prerequisite(s): 3 credits from a course in ENGL at the 3000 level
+Prerequisite(s): 45 credits from courses at the 1100 level or higher, including 6 credits from courses in ENGL at the 3000 level

 ENGL 4401 3 credits